Laurent polynomial mirrors for quiver flag zero loci: Introduction

-As discussed, a complete intersection in a flag variety degenerates to a complete intersection in the degenerate toric variety.
+A complete intersection in a flag variety degenerates to a complete intersection in the degenerate toric variety.
 The situation is more complicated for higher rank bundles, as their sections cannot generally be described via Pl\"ucker coordinates (which is how the degeneration is constructed).
-However, via the proof of the above theorem, we can see that under this degeneration of a $Y$-shaped quiver, a representation theoretic vector bundle corresponds to a direct sum of rank one reflexive sheaves on the degenerate toric variety (see \S \ref{sec:mirrors} for a more precise statement, in particular, there is more than one choice for a particular vector bundle).
-The Pl\"ucker coordinate mirror $W_P$ of \cite{MarshRietsch} for the Grassmannian $\Gr(n,k)$ exhibits analogous behaviour: when expanded in the torus chart corresponding to the ladder diagram, some of the monomials of $W_P$ split into precisely $k$ monomials, and these $k$ monomials correspond to a choice of $k$ rank 1 reflexive sheaves on the degenerate toric variety giving rise to the tautological bundle on $\Gr(n,k)$ (see \S \ref{sec:mirrors} for more details).
+However, via the proof of the above theorem, we can see that under this degeneration of a $Y$-shaped quiver, a representation theoretic vector bundle corresponds to a direct sum of rank one reflexive sheaves on the degenerate toric variety (see \S \ref{sec:mirrors} for a more precise statement).
+The Pl\"ucker coordinate mirror $W_P$ of \cite{MarshRietsch} for the Grassmannian $\Gr(n,k)$ exhibits analogous behaviour: when expanded in the torus chart corresponding to the ladder diagram, some of the monomials of $W_P$ split into precisely $k$ monomials, and these $k$ monomials correspond to a choice of $k$ rank 1 reflexive sheaves on the degenerate toric variety giving rise to the tautological bundle on $\Gr(n,k)$ (see Appendix \ref{ap:plucker} for more details).

 The ladder diagram gives a simple description of the associated Weil divisors.
 In this way, given a quiver flag zero locus in a $Y$-shaped quiver, we find a `complete intersection' in a toric variety.
 That is, we find the GIT data of a singular toric variety, together with weights defining divisors.
 If the GIT and weight data has a convex partition, we can formally apply the Przyjalkowski method to the data of the weights and divisors, and arrive at a Laurent polynomial.
-When the quiver flag zero locus is not a complete intersection, this Laurent polynomial is often \emph{not} rigid maximally mutable and is \emph{not} a mirror for the quiver flag zero locus.
-However, in all examples there is a unique rigid maximally mutable Laurent polynomial with the same Newton polytope whose period sequence is correct, up to 20 terms.
-This gives significant evidence towards rigid maximally mutable Laurent polynomials being the correct class of Laurent polynomials to consider.
+Such a convex partition always exists if the zero locus is cut out by line bundles: \begin{thm}[see Theorem \ref{extendprz}] For any Fano variety cut out of a Fano quiver flag variety by line bundles, the extended Przyjalkowski method produces a Laurent polynomial. \end{thm}